 A number of the initiatives and policies promoted in this plan are already linked to funded implementation plans.
 However there are a number of new policies, collaborations and initiatives that require financing.
 Sustainable financing mechanisms for effective management of the environment will also need to be considered.
 Current funding for government directorates comes through SHG recurrent and capital budgets.
-SHG funding also supports some civil societies, and recently government announced a new £50,000 civil society fund.
-Enterprise St. Helena also provide financial support for businesses.
+SHG funding also supports some civil societies, and recently government announced a new £50,000 Civil Society Fund.
+Enterprise St. Helena provides financial support for the growth of businesses on the island.

-There are a number of additional funding sources available for environmental projects on St. Helena - this includes the Bank of St. Helena Community fund, the Overseas Territories Programme Fund, the Overseas Territories Environment Programme, the Darwin Initiative Funds, the Flagship Species Fund, the Joint Nature Conservation Committee (JNCC) Research and Training Programme, the European BEST programme.
-A number of these funds have been used for projects on St. Helena, however they are for one-off projects only.

-As part of the 'greening' process, financial incentives for 'going green' will be explored, and a green financing mechanism established .

-Economic valuation of the environment will also be considered.
+There are a number of additional funding sources available for environmental projects on St. Helena - this includes the Bank of St. Helena Community Fund, the Overseas Territories Programme Fund, the Overseas Territories Environment Programme, the Darwin Initiative Funds, the Flagship Species Fund, the Joint Nature Conservation Committee (JNCC) Research and Training Programme, the European BEST Programme.
+A number of these funds have been used for projects on St. Helena however they are for one-off projects only.
+As part of the 'greening' process, financial incentives for 'going green' will be explored, and a green financing mechanism established 17.
+Economic valuation of the environment will also be considered as will the 'Polluter Pays' principle.